 Sage is a popular seasoning for many dishes, most notably for poultry and meat.
 It can be used effectively either fresh or dried.
 Sage is also used to create a tea that is said to be therapeutic in many ways.
 Many people use the sage leaves and branches for craft projects such as wreaths.

-Step 1 – Harvesting During the First Year
+Step 1 - Harvest During the First Year

 If your sage plant is in its first year of growth, you'll want to harvest it lighter than in subsequent years.
 Some recommend not harvesting at all in the first year, to ensure adequate growth and establishment.
 However, a light harvesting of leaves is generally acceptable.
 Select the larger leaves from your sage plant either before or just after the plant blooms, for the best leaves.

-Sage is very prone to becoming a woody shrub that can need to be replaced up to every 3 or 4 years.
+Sage is very prone to becoming a woody shrub that can need to be replaced up to every three or four years.
 This can be avoided to some degree by frequently pruning and harvesting its leaves.
-Prune the plant back directly after it flowers every year, to prevent excessive growth and deter it from becoming too woody.
+Prune the sage plant back directly after it flowers every year, to prevent excessive growth and deter it from becoming too woody.
 Use pruning shears to cut back any flower stems after bloom, to encourage continued leaf production.

 To harvest sage, simply remove leaves as desired.
 Select the fully mature leaves, which will be identifiable because of their greater size.
 Harvest as needed.
 Be sure to stop your herb harvesting in the fall, so that the plants are given adequate time to harden off for the winter.
 Try to harvest sage on clear days where the dew has dried on the leaves, so that the oils present are at their height.